joshuasrichardson/AntHillSearch/README.md

 User Interface.
 With nothing being drawn, this interface is faster than the others and allows users to run more simulations in a shorter time to gather empirical data.
-All parameters can still be manually set by the user as is shown for the ColonySimulation in the "Parameters" section above, but different default values apply.
+All parameters can still be manually set by the user as is shown for the LiveSimulation in the "Parameters" section above, but different default values apply.

 Note that when running the EmpiricalTestingInterface, the RestAPI needs